of-sczhou/PassType/README.md

 To operate the program, an external PowerShell module poshkeepass is used.
 The original module page can be found at https://github.com/PSKeePass/PoShKeePass.
 For simplicity, the current version of the poshkeepass module is located in the script folder under the same name.

-For anyone who has cloned and tried the script, please post your thoughts and give feedback on Github or my email abonent@hotmail.com.
-I hope you feel the usefulness of this script and mention it in your communication with your colleagues.

 Thanks!